The World (film): Social issues

 Jia used the created world as people's ideal life, people in the fictional world pretended to be happy.
-They did not recognize facts and truth between their relationships and real life, but they finally needed to accept the reality that broke their ideal life in the world.
+They did not recognize facts and truth between their relationships and real life, but they finally needed to accept the reality that broke their ideal life in "The World".
 It not only demonstrated the phenomenon in the film, but also revealed the issue within the society.
-Jia used a film to describe a general social problem on the young generation in the society.